-20. That the Central Union and Kansas Conference be requested to release Robert Johnson to connect with the Atlantic Union and Northern New England Conference for pastoral work.
+20. That the Central Union and Kansas Conference be requested to release Robert Johnson to connect with the Atlantic Union and Northern New England Con-

 21. That the Pacific Union and Central California Conference be requested to release Charles A. Phelps to connect with the Manitoba-Saskatchewan Conference for pastoral work; and also to connect with the British Columbia Conference for pastoral work.